verbit-ai/verbit-streaming-python-sdk/README.md

 ### Error handling and recovery

 #### Initial connection
-In case the WebSocket client fails to establish the (initial) connection with the service (e.g. due to temporary unavailability), it will perform exponential retry, up to `max_connection_retry_seconds` (configurable).
+In case the WebSocket client fails to establish the initial connection with the service, e.g. due to temporary unavailability, it will perform exponential retry, up to [`max_connection_retry_seconds`](https://github.com/verbit-ai/verbit-streaming-python-sdk/blob/main/verbit/streaming_client.py#L108) (configurable).

 #### During a session
 In case the connection to the service is dropped during a session, the behavior of the WebSocket client will depend on the implementation chosen by the user.